davkow/on-my-bookshelf/docs/index.md

 This is a mock API to simulate the REST interface of an imaginary service.

 This API can be integrated with applications that allow people to track their books.
-It can also be used as part of a more social lending library application where you can also track lending and borrowing of books.

 ## Overview